-1. AI use for teaching and learning must be age- and developmentally-appropriate. - Pri 1 to 3 students will mainly engage in hands-on experiences, with little or no direct use of AI tools.
+1. AI use for teaching and learning must be age- and developmentally-appropriate. - Pri 4 to 6 students will use AI tools occasionally with teacher supervision in class to support their learning.
 2. There are safe and pedagogically sound AI tools available in the Singapore Student Learning Space (SLS).
 Students will use these tools when their teachers incorporate these tools within the assigned SLS modules.

-Scan QR code to read more about SLS AI-enabled features!
+Scan [QR code](#) to read more about SLS AI-enabled features!